Sleep for Science

 Benefits

-• $4,500 for the summer, housing not included (assistance in locating housing in Providence may be provided).
+• $4,500 for the summer, housing is not included (assistance in locating housing in Providence may be provided).

 back to top